conmaol/maglocunus/Architecture/Projects/Briathradan/dataModel.md

 At the most fundamental level, Briathradan contains: **Gaelic terms** (eg. *balach*, *gille*); **English terms** (eg. *boy*, *lad*); and a **many-to-many equivalence relation** between them and the relevant authorities.

 Such a simple data model allows for the two basic tasks/queries:
-- What does authority X say Gaelic term Y means (in English)?
+- What does authority X say is the meaning of Gaelic term Y?
-- What does authority X say is the Gaelic for (English term) Y?
+- What does authority X say is the right way of saying Y in Gaelic?

 This simple data model takes the following, slightly normalised tabular form: